wetryingtodorock/getblock-docs/en/rpc-service/one/json-rpc/one_hmy_getBalance.md

 ---
-title: one:hmy_getBalance \[POST\]
+title: one:hmy_getBalance - Harmony
-description: Returns the account balance of the specified address.
+description: Example code for the one:hmy_getBalance json-rpc method. Сomplete guide on how to use one:hmy_getBalance json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters